Guidance

 • STEP 4 – The signatory enters the OTP and then signs and dates the statement.
 They also add their full name beneath the signature if it has not already been added.

-• STEP 5 – The statement must be lodged at HM Land Registry by a conveyancer.
+• STEP 5 – The statement must be uploaded to HM Land Registry by a conveyancer.
 It must be in the form of a PDF or a print-out of the PDF which is certified to be a true copy of the original statement.
-The conveyancer must include a certificate in the following form: “I certify that, to the best of my knowledge and belief, the applicable requirements set out in practice guide 82 for the use of conveyancer-certified electronic signatures have been satisfied.”
+The conveyancer must also upload a certificate in the following form: “I certify that, to the best of my knowledge and belief, the applicable requirements set out in practice guide 82 for the use of conveyancer-certified electronic signatures have been satisfied.”
 The certificate needs to be dated and signed by an individually regulated conveyancer, their full name and firm or employer must be added and the statement of truth for which the certificate is given must be specified.
 Appendix 2 contains an example of an acceptable certificate.

 This certificate will be read by HM Land Registry as referring to the requirements as they were on the relevant date.
 This means that if, for example, the requirements in respect of the signing process change but the signing process has been completed before the date on which the requirements changed, the certificate will be read as referring to those particular requirements as they were before the change.